OffchainLabs/arbitrum-tutorials/packages/eth_deposit/README.md

 eth_deposit is an example of moving Ether from Ethereum (Layer 1) onto the Arbitrum (Layer 2) chain.

+## How it works?
+---

+Depositting ETH into the Arbitrum chain can be done in 3 different ways.
+Here, we explain the mechanics of each option:

+---

+####  **1. Through an L1 DApp:**
+You can transefr ETH to L2 through a DApp that executes a deposit transaction via `Inbox.depositEth(address destination)` on Layer 1.
+This transfers funds to the Bridge contract on the L1 and credits the same funds inside the Arbitrum chain at the specified address.
+See the `exec_throughDApp.js` for sample usage.

+---
+####  **2. Through Arbitrum / Ethereum Bridge:**
+Here, users do not have to depoly any L1 DApp that enables them to deposit ETH into the L2.
+Instead, they can do so using the Bridge that we provide.
+Accessing bridging methods can be done via our `arb-ts` library.
+See the `exec_throughBridge.js` for sample usage.

+---

+####  **2. Through the Inbox Contract :**
-##### Note that, <span style="text-decoration:underline">instead of going through a contract</span>, you can also transfer Ether into the Arbitrum chain simply by sending a `depositEth` transaction to the GlobalInbox deployed on the Layer 1.
+`Inbox.sol` is the Arbitrum inbox contract that resides on Layer 1 and allows users and contracts to transfer ETH between Ethereum and Arbitrum chain.
+Users can transfer Ether into the Arbitrum chain by sending a `depositEth` transaction to the this contract that is deployed on the Layer 1.
+See the `exec_throughInbox.js` for sample usage.

+---

 ## Running locally
 ---